ihumphrey/Xi-cam/docs/source/gui-plugin.md

 prompt | description | our value
 --- | --- | ---
-package_name     | name of the plugin package (also the name displayed in Xi-cam)     | mydemo display_name     | name of plugin (shows up in docs and README)                       | My Demo Plugin plugin_version   | current plugin version number                                      |
+package_name     | name of the plugin package (also the name displayed in Xi-CAM)     | mydemo display_name     | name of plugin (shows up in docs and README)                       | My Demo Plugin plugin_version   | current plugin version number                                      |
 plugin_file_name | file to put the generated plugin code into                         |